CGLemon/Sayuri/README.md

 I had implemented this ancient technique.
 Merge the MM patterns based and the DCNN based technique to provide widely dynamic strength.

 * This part had been removed since August, 2023.
-The engine does not support no-DCNN mode.
+The engine does not support no-DCNN mode now.
+Only remain some relevant functions.

 ### The Gumbel learning